 everything you wanted is as you wanted it)

-by a large traditional publishing house, almost all authors find
+published by a large traditional publishing house, almost

-audiences for your book.
-We will also produce, as noted above,
+for your book.
+We will also produce, as noted above, targeted

-targeted content for listing in BIP.
-In addition, your title
+content for listing in BIP.
+In addition, your title will be made

-will be made available to customers by Amazon.com and other
+available to customers by Amazon.com and other online resellers,

-in some cases Ingram.
-We will be happy to talk with you about
+Ingram.
+We will be happy to talk with you about specialty

-specialty markets if these are appropriate to your books.
-This
+markets if these are appropriate to your books.
+This could be an

-could be an advantage to you in many respects over bookstore
+advantage to you in many respects over bookstore marketing -- if

-We also will put your book up on our website, which gets over
+We also will put your book up on our websites

-our catalog and at trade shows.
-You will get copies to hand out
+catalog and at trade shows.
+You will get copies to hand out to

 you to create bookmarks, postcards and other marketing items to